We launched the multi-tenant WordPress Marketplace! 🎉

 Single-Site Installations: Independent Control

-Single-site installations involve managing each WordPress site separately, with each site having its distinct database, plugins, themes, and user accounts.
+Single-site installations involve managing each WordPress site separately, each with its distinct database, plugins, themes, and user accounts.
 This approach offers a high level of control, as you can customize and optimize each site according to its specific needs.
-Moreover, single-site installations provide isolation between sites, ensuring that any issue or security breach on one site does not affect the others.

 However, single-site installations can be resource-intensive and time-consuming when managing numerous sites.
 Each site requires separate maintenance, updates, and monitoring, which can become overwhelming as the number of sites increases.